yvele/poosh/CONTRIBUTING.md

 ## <a name="about"></a>About

-Thos rules have been inspired by AngularJS [contributing page](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md) and Netshoes [styleguide](https://github.com/netshoes/styleguide).
+Those rules have been inspired by AngularJS [contributing page](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md) and Netshoes [styleguide](https://github.com/netshoes/styleguide).